• Skip to primary navigation

 I played around with different ratios of strawberries and rhubarb with the goal to add as much tartness as possible to the jam without going overboard.
 I settled on using twice as much rhubarb as strawberries, based on their weight.

 I also made this jam without pectin.
 Strawberries and rhubarb are lower in pectin that other fruits, but they still have enough that the jam gels as it is cooked down.
-If you're looking for other variations of strawberry rhubarb jam, I have a bunch listed at the bottom of the article.
+It takes a while to cook down (30 minutes to an hour) for it to set.

 Jump to: